radixdlt/create-radix-app/README.md

 ## Contributing

-To create a new template for the create-radix-dapp package, add a new project to the official-examples repository in the getting-started directory.
+To create a new template for the create-radix-app package, add a new project to the official-examples repository in the getting-started directory.
 Add a new object to the templates array and ensure that the install step is correct for the new template.